 Stay straight (east) for the trail.
 On the right (south) is a bathroom and small rest area.

-Stay right (east) at this unauthorized trail.
+Stay right (east) at this camping spot.

-Stay right (east) at this unauthorized trail.
+Stay right (east) at this camping spot.

 Stay right (southeast) to stay on Engineer.